SeekerOfTrueCode/template-crxjs-web-extension/README.md

 ## Simple template

 - Fix `offscreen.html` which doesn't render imported script `offscreen.ts` in dev
-- (?)
-Add storybook

 ## Complex template (code-structure wise / architecture wise)

 - Layered structure
 - Dependency injection (perhaps)

-Legend:
-(?) - good to have but not must to have